 When my kids were younger we used to visit our local Chinese restaurant where they would put on a dragon dance for Chinese New Year.

 After we moved that was no longer possible but there’s still lots of ways you can celebrate Chinese New Year at home, try making and eating Chinese food together, putting up decorations and trying out Chinese New Year crafts and activities like the ones below.

 You could even give red envelopes to each other, if you don’t want to put a crisp monetary note in as is traditional why not try a note for something fun like a movie night or staying up a bit past bedtime?

 Colouring – this is the easiest go-to option for kids and there’s nothing wrong with that at all!
 Grab your colouring pencils or paint and colour in your Chinese lantern.

 Dot stickers – using dot stickers like these* would be a great mess free way to colour in your lantern.
 Stickers are also great for helping with your child’s pincer grasp and hand strength.
 The OT Toolbox has a great article on the benefits of playing with stickers from an occupational therapy point of view if you’d like to find out more about this.

-Mosaic – Get some red paper (you can look through magazines for some) and cut it into pieces before sticking them onto the main body of your Chinese lantern.
+Mosaic – Make an easy mosaic Chinese lantern craft like this one that I made with my daughter.
 Older kids can try to create a proper mosaic pattern without the paper pieces touching while for younger kids you can help them add the glue to the main shape so that all the bits of paper stay in the correct area.